Compact high-yield urban agriculture techniques

 Key constraint

-High-yield systems are input-sensitive; poorly managed systems can increase energy use or reduce ecological value.3, 4, 6
+- High-yield systems are input-sensitive; poorly managed systems can increase energy use or reduce ecological value over life cycles.3, 4, 6

 Issues & barriers